 #What I like

-- NDepends is available as a standalone application and can integrate into Visual Studio, VSTS (build task and full dashboard), TeamCity, Jenkins, SonarCube
+- NDepend is available as a standalone application and integrates into Visual Studio, VSTS (build task and full dashboard), TeamCity, Jenkins, and SonarQube

-- NDepends give you a summary of your application in a dashboard containing key metrics, rules execution summary, and the evolution over the time of some metrics
+- NDepend gives you a summary of your application in a dashboard containing key metrics, a rules execution summary, and the evolution over time of selected metrics

 NDepend Dashboard